ptpty/ptpty.github.io/index.md

 ## Audio Samples

 <hr>
 We have provided two sets of audio files for each simulated effect in our experiments.
 Each sets contains DI, real, and results simulated by different models.
+The duration of each listening file is about 5-10 seconds.
 The detailed information is shown below.
 <hr>

 1. `DI`: clean audio which is considered to be the input to our model.
 2. `RD`: effected audio which is considered to be the target we aim to simulate.
 3. `FT`: effected audio created from the model `FiLM-TCN`
 4. `FG`: effected audio created from the model `FiLM-GCN`
-5. `HG`: effected audio created from the model `Hyper-GCN`
+5. `HG` (proposed): effected audio created from the model `Hyper-GCN`
-6. `HG-WS`: effected audio created from the model `Hyper-GCN-WS` (Hyper-GCN with weight sharing strategy)
+6. `HG-WS` (proposed): effected audio created from the model `Hyper-GCN-WS` (Hyper-GCN with weight sharing strategy)

 #### EGDB + Distortion
 <table style='text-align: center;'>